McNopper/TestProgram/README.md

-# Division by the infinity should be testable in C/C++
+# Division by infinity should be testable in C/C++

 ## Motivation